Big companies' biggest product failures of all time

 Milton Bradley's Trump The Game

-In true Donald Trump style, the business mogul was sure his take on Monopoly would fly off the shelves.
+In true Donald Trump style, he was sure his take on Monopoly would fly off the shelves.
 In fact, the game did so badly after its initial release in 1989 that it barely made half its total expected sales.
 Not known for backing down, he re-released the product to further disappointment in 2004 following his success on reality TV show The Apprentice.
-But now people are selling mint-condition original editions of the game on eBay for as much as $65 (£50).
+But now, thanks to his international fame, people are selling mint-condition original editions of the game on eBay for as much as $65 (£50).

 Cuecat barcode scanner